-In March 2015 Shelly Christopherson suffered a spinal stroke and ruptured a disc in her C5-6 vertebrae which left her paralyzed from the waist down.
+In March 2015 Shelly Christopherson sustained a spinal stroke and ruptured a disc in her C5-6 vertebrae, which paralyzed her from the waist down.
 To recover, she had to find a strength and perseverance she didn’t know she possessed.

 Relearning skills and staying positive and focused throughout her three inpatient months at Craig was incredibly challenging for Shelly.
 She was determined to get back to something that gave her purpose—getting back to the office.
 She has always been an equal partner in her family finances and she knew that if she did not get back to work, her family would face financial challenges, perhaps even bankruptcy.